handsom3j4ck/SimpleIptv/README.md

 For issues, suggestions, or responsible disclosure, please open a GitHub Issue.

 > 🔐 **Do not use this tool for malicious purposes.
 Respect privacy, legality, and ethics.**

----

-## 🏁 Disclaimer

-**SimpleIptv** is a **fully functional brute-force tool** for detecting and testing IPTV portal configurations.
-It is **not a proof-of-concept** — it is designed to perform real-world MAC address scanning and account validation.

-Always act responsibly.
-Unauthorized access to systems you do not own or have permission to test is a crime.